wikimedia/machinelearning-liftwing-inference-services/huggingface_modelserver/README.md

 to incorporate the latest changes in kserve but also create a standard build we are using a [wikimedia fork of kserve](https://github.com/wikimedia/kserve) and a specific branch named `liftwing`.

-Also, we specify all the dependencies explicitly in the requirements.txt file with the main reason being that we want to avoid pytorch to be reinstalled.
-The reason is that the base image has pytorch-rocm installed which has different metadata that torch and pip will try to install the cpu version of pytorch leaving us with an additional 2-3GB of files that we don't need.
+Starting from blubber version v.0.23.0 python runs inside a virtual environment.
+Because we are using both the system packages from the base pytorch image as well as the requirements we install in the virtualenv we need to copy them to the production variant.
+In order for pip to detect them and avoid reinstalling any packages we append both paths to the PYTHONPATH environment variable.
-In order to update to the latest version of kserve, you can do the following:
+In order to update to the latest version of huggingfaceserver and/or kserve, you can do the following:
 - sync the `main` branch in our fork wikimedia/kserve repository to the kserve/kserve one via the `Update branch` button under the sync fork menu in the github UI.
   - If we plan to use a custom commit (in development phase) we can sync also the `liftwing` branch to the latest version of the `main` branch.
   - If we plan to use a stable release then we should also sync all the tags manually via cli.